TheGoodlike13/liberty_or_death/README.md

     sudo samba-tool domain exportkeytab gpc6.keytab --principal=HTTP/mumkashi.goodlike.eu
     sudo samba-tool domain exportkeytab gpc7.keytab --principal=HTTP/mumkashi.goodlike.eu@GOODLIKE.EU

+I try all of the `keytab` options and related SPN configurations in `server.xml`.
-All of the `keytabs` fail, same error.
+All fail with the same old error.
 Only in the case of `gpc5.keytab`, we end up with the previous error:
 `Unable to obtain password from user`.